ferra-language/ferra-lang/docs/BACKEND_EXPANDED_TARGETS.md

 *   **Input to AAB Generation Process**:
     1.  **Compiled Ferra Native Libraries**: Ferra code (application logic, potentially parts of the UI-DSL implementation if native) compiled into shared object (`.so`) files for all targeted Android ABIs (e.g., `arm64-v8a`, `armeabi-v7a`).
 This relies on the ARM-64 backend (Section 3) and potentially an ARM-32 backend if supported.
     2.  **Android Application Manifest (`AndroidManifest.xml`)**: Either provided by the developer or generated by Ferra tooling based on `Ferra.toml` settings.
-    3.  **Java/Kotlin Code (if any)**: For Android apps using Ferra UI-DSL, this includes the Kotlin/Jetpack Compose UI code generated by the Ferra compiler (see `UI_DSL_MOBILE.md` Section 4).
+    3.  **Java/Kotlin Code (if any)**: For Android apps using Ferra UI-DSL, this includes the Kotlin/Jetpack Compose UI code generated by the Ferra compiler (see `UI_DSL_MOBILE.md` §4).
 For purely native Ferra apps, this might be minimal (e.g., a basic Activity to load the Ferra library).
     4.  **Resources and Assets**: Standard Android `res/` and `assets/` directories provided by the developer.

 *   **Tooling**: